The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

-Hence, the modified traces of the handle elements recover the Cartan matrix of $\cat{C}$.
-(We focus in \eqref{starproduct} on identity morphisms for presentation purposes; a similar formula holds for all endomorphisms.) \end{itemize} Formula~\eqref{starproduct} reduces to~\eqref{eqnstarprod0} if $P$ is simple.
+a certain central endomorphism $\xi_{P,Q}:P\to P$ whose modified trace is given by $\trace_P \xi_{P,Q} = \dim\,\cat{C}(P,Q)$.
+Hence, the modified traces of the handle elements recover the Cartan matrix of $\cat{C}$. \end{itemize} Formula~\eqref{starproduct} is a generalization of~\eqref{eqnstarprod0} as can be seen if $P$ is simple.
 Then $\xi_{P,Q}$ can be identified with a number and

 where $d_P^\text{m}\in k^\times$ is the modified dimension of $P$.
-Therefore, the product $\star$ extracted from the cyclic Deligne Conjecture generalizes the product $\star$ from~\eqref{eqnstarprod0} to the non-semisimple case. \myskip
+Therefore, the product $\star$ extracted from the cyclic Deligne Conjecture generalizes the product $\star$ from~\eqref{eqnstarprod0} to the non-semisimple case.

-Having stated the two main results, we will now highlight a number of consequences and applications that follow from the main results or the techniques developed in this paper.
+Having stated the two main results, we will now briefly highlight special cases and implications of the results:

 \subparagraph{Restriction to zeroth (co)homology.} Specializing Theorem~\ref{thmdgva1} to zeroth cohomology recovers the formula proposed and proven by Gainutdinov and Runkel \cite{grv} as a generalization of the Verlinde formula to the non-semisimple case (Corollary~\ref{corgrv}).
 This formula features a complete system of the simple objects in $\cat{C}$ and multiplicities in Jordan-Hölder series, see Corollary~\ref{corgrv}.
 However, the differential graded Verlinde algebra on the Hochschild cochain complex is significantly richer than its restriction to zeroth cohomology.
 In particular, its product and Gerstenhaber bracket are non-trivial, see Example~\ref{exbracketnonzero}.
-Of course, this can easily been seen thanks to Theorem~\ref{thmdgva1} because the usual $E_2$-structure on Hochschild chains is well understood in a lot of cases.

 For Theorem~\ref{thmdgva2}, the situation is different.
 Here one only has a statement in zeroth homology.
-It leads to a formula involving the fusion coefficients in the linearized $K_0$-ring of $\cat{C}$ (Corollary~\ref{corKzero}).\myskip
+It leads to a formula involving the fusion coefficients in the linearized $K_0$-ring of $\cat{C}$ (Corollary~\ref{corKzero}).

-\subparagraph{$E_2$-structures on homotopy invariants of braided commutative algebras.} For all of our main statements, we need efficient tools to construct new $E_2$-structures and to compare them to existing ones.
-To this end, we develop a construction of $E_2$-algebras from an algebra $\mathbb{T}$ in a finite tensor category $\cat{C}$ together with a lift to a braided commutative algebra $\somealg \in Z(\cat{C})$ in the Drinfeld center $Z(\cat{C})$ of $\cat{C}$, where the term \emph{lift} means $U\somealg = \mathbb{T}$ as algebras with $U:Z(\cat{C})\to\cat{C}$ being the forgetful functor.